regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 What about those global options unrelated to any particular page?

-Well, again, if you're doing WordPress passed 2013, you're most likely relying on ACF to handle that part, because serioulsy, adding option fields of your own in WordPress is quiete a pain!
+Well, again, if you're doing WordPress passed 2013, you're most likely relying on ACF to handle that part, because serioulsy, adding option fields of your own in WordPress is quite a pain!

 Hugo offers two ways to treat those.
 You can add custom `.Params` objects to your site's configuration and retrieve them using `.Site.Params.tagline` for example.